 More information here: Erie County Clarence Bike Path

 Ohio Street and Outer Harbor Bike Paths

 This once industrial neighborhood has been transformed from desolate to destination – with thousands of outdoor enthusiasts using it daily during Buffalo’s glorious summer months.
 For bicyclists, it’s a particularly appealing place to get close to the water and away from traffic.
 There are plenty of places to start, but we recommend parking near Buffalo Riverfest Park on Ohio Street and peddling to the Outer Harbor.
 This route adds an elevation change over the CSX rail yards on the way out and back, but otherwise it’s smooth sailing on a well-maintained asphalt path that winds its way along the water’s edge, near Tifft Farm Nature Preserve and by what was once known as the Saskatchewan Cooperative grain elevator.
 Be sure to check out the very Instagrammable wind sculptures at Wilkeson Point and, when it’s open, the historic 1833 Lighthouse that lies at the very end of Fuhrmann Boulevard adjacent to the Coast Guard base.
-Finally, in pre-pandemic times, the Queen City Bike Ferry made this route into a loop, conveniently connecting the inner and outer harbors and eliminating any need to retrace your path.
-Let’s hope it’s back in operation in 2021!
+The Queen City Bike Ferry makes this route into a loop, conveniently connecting the inner and outer harbors and eliminating any need to retrace your path.

 More information here: Buffalo Waterfront – Outer Harbor

 Ellicott Creek Bike Path